The length spectrum of holomorphic quadratic differential metrics: Lamination and flat cone metric

+Given a flat cone surface $(S,\sigma)$, if the associated Liouville current is totally simple, then every geodesic in $\Gssigma$ must descend to a simple geodesic.
+Otherwise, there exist two transversely intersected lifts of this nonsimple geodesic and their $\pi_1(S)$ orbits have nonempty intersection.

+Now take a geodesic in $\Gssigma$.
+Since it descends to a simple geodesic, the closure of its $\pi_1(S)$ orbit admits a foliation structure.
+Moreover, if two geodesics in $\Gssigma$ intersect transversely, then their corresponding foliated sets cannot have common leaves by the definition of total simplicity.
-\begin{lemma} For a simple Liouville current, every flat strip $\Tilde{\Lambda}$ in $\Tilde{S}$ must project down to an annulus in $S$.
-The same holds true for a flat half strip. \end{lemma} \begin{proof} Denote the projection of $\Tilde{\Lambda}$ by $\Lambda$.
-Since the area of $S$ is finite, $\Lambda$ must have a self-intersection.
-Note that the boundary of $\Tilde{\Lambda}$ is a geodesic in $\Gssigma$, so it projects to a simple geodesic.
-Thus $\Lambda$ could not have a transverse self-intersection.
-If $\Lambda$ is not an annulus, then the only possibility is that the strip comes parallel back to itself with some horizontal translation, see figure \ref{horizontal translation}.
-In this case, there is an element $g\in\pi_1(S)$ which represents this horizontal translation in the universal cover. $g$ maps $\Tilde{\Lambda}$ to another parallel flat strip, which intersects the original one.
-Thus $\bigcup_{-\infty}^{+\infty} g^n\Tilde{\Lambda}$ is a flat strip of infinite width, which is isometric to an Euclidean plane.
-Contradiction.

-For a flat half strip, if it does not project down to an annulus, then similarly we can construct an Euclidean half plane, which is impossible for a visibility space. \end{proof}
+\begin{lemma} For a totally simple Liouville current, every flat strip $\tilde{\Lambda}$ in $\tilde{S}$ must descend to an annulus in $S$.
+The same holds true for a flat half strip.
+In particular, the boundary geodesic of a (half) flat strip must descend to a closed geodesic. \end{lemma} \begin{proof} Denote the projection of $\tilde{\Lambda}$ by $\Lambda$. $\Lambda$ must have a self-intersection, otherwise it would be of infinite area.
+Note that the boundary of $\tilde{\Lambda}$ is a geodesic in $\Gssigma$, we know from the discussion above that it projects to a simple geodesic.
+Therefore, $\Lambda$ could not have a transverse self-intersection.
+If $\Lambda$ is not an annulus, then the only possibility is that the strip has an overlap with itself, see Figure \ref{horizontal translation}.
+Now consider all the lifts of this overlapped strip.
+Every single lift has an overlap with another two lifts.
+Thus, the preimage, which is also the union of all lifts, is isometric to an Euclidean plane.
+For a flat half strip, we can similarly obtain an Euclidean half plane.
+In both cases the preimage is of infinite diameter and it would contain the fundamental domain of the surface.
+It implies that the surface is Euclidean and contains no cone point, which is impossible.
+Therefore, $\Lambda$ must be an annulus. \end{proof}